 January 2, 2026

-Our life is not meant to be compartmentalized.
-Worship of the one true God and our daily life aren't meant to be separate but to flow together in harmony.
+What if I told you our life is not meant to be compartmentalized and that worship of the one true God and our daily life aren't meant to be separate but to flow together in harmony.
 We are called to have our whole nature transformed not just a piece or part of us.
 Our life in God ought to have effect on every aspect of our being and our living.

 “I beseech thee bretheren by the mercy of God to PRESENT YOUR BODY a